 We cannot separate therefore and break into different concepts and speak separately about love, life, and art.
 Life is love, love is life, and art is an expression of the love for life that one holds in his being.

 [...]
 In each end every one of us lies the power to fully blend the masculine and the feminine energies, to consciously choose the blending of the polarity of positive and negative energy, to fully blend the harmony and love, the happiness that is ours, that is our birth right and is fully enclosed within us and in the marriage of the relationship of the female and the male, there is not the loss of the individuality, but rather the celebration and rejoicing of oneness.

 [...]
 Expressing ourselves in this world encompasses our interaction with the world.
 Every single concept, every single object, every relationship, every single situation, in one word every interaction is the same one thing but an encounter with ourselves manifested from all the different points of view that oneness can manifest and what the interaction brings up is what we need to look at at the particular moment of interaction.

 We are all teachers and learners, we are all equal sharers, each of us has something to reflect to the other, we are all mirrors.

-[...]
-Basically detaching the notion that a truth is the only way, and replacing it with the notion that a truth is only one way, can increase the acceptance of others and can lead to much better communication between people regardless of whether or not they can see eye to eye on a particular idea.
-Increasing the acceptance of others and a better communication leads undoubtedly to a greater unity since there is strength and unity in diversity.
+Basically, detaching the notion that a viewpoint, a truth is the only way, and replacing it with the notion that a truth is only one way, can increase the acceptance of others and can lead to much better communication between people regardless of whether or not they can see eye to eye on a particular idea.
+I am sure I am far from alone in believing that increasing the acceptance of others and a better communication leads undoubtedly to a greater unity since there is strength and unity in diversity.